Prelf1992/mlops-template-repository/README.md

 * Commit 4: Style: Refactor code in component to resolve issue. at 2024-11-01 12:34:53
 * Commit 5: Chore: Clean up workflow to ensure stability. at 2024-11-05 14:28:31
 * Commit 6: Build: Clean up algorithm to support new requirements. at 2024-11-06 10:41:06
+* Commit 7: Feat: Update build config database to enhance functionality. at 2024-11-06 13:06:21